 5. Read a favourite story to your child whilst they are comforted with their favourite teddy, soother or dummy if you use one.
 Or play them their favourite song.
 After a hug & kiss put your baby down on their back whilst still drowsy, not asleep, so if little one wakes during the night they will find they are in the same place as when they drifted off & not be confused or upset that they have been moved.

-I hope you can find a tip or two from our 5 step sleep post, remember to keep your bedtime routine, consistent, short, and predictable & if you have any ideas you think we should add please let us know in the comments below:
+I hope you can find a tip or two from our 5 step sleep post, remember to keep your bedtime routine, consistent, short, and predictable & if you have any ideas you think we should add please let us know over on Facebook:

 Good night, sleep tight, don't let the bedbugs bite.